The Transcontinental Railroad: From Horses to Horsepower

-The Horses to Horsepower: Building the Transcontinental Railroad Program is suitable for Grades 4 through 6 only, and is run by California State Railroad Museum staff and docents dressed in period attire.
+The Horses to Horsepower: Building the Transcontinental Railroad Program is suitable for Grades 4 and 5 only, and is run by California State Railroad Museum staff and docents dressed in period attire.

 10 person minimum with a maximum of 45

 This program is presented within the CA State Railroad Museum.
 Please assemble at the School Group Entrance located on the east side of the Museum on 2nd street.